 Private breastfeeding consultations are available at rebirth wellness centre, 256 Central Ave, London, ON

-*Please note, we currently do not offer breastfeeding consultations in-home or at the hospital.
+*Please note, we do not offer breastfeeding consultations in-home or at the hospital at this time.

-Initial Breastfeeding Consultation (Approx 90 minutes) - $88
+Initial Breastfeeding Consultation (Approx. 90 minutes) - $98

-*We recommend booking a follow-up 1-week after your initial consultation.
-Or if there is a tongue tie assessment, book a follow-up appointment with Rebecca 1-week after your baby sees the doctor/dentist for the procedure.
+*We recommend booking a follow-up 7-10 days after your initial consultation.
+If there is a tongue tie assessment, book a follow-up appointment with Rebecca 1-week after your baby sees the doctor/dentist for the procedure.

 Prenatal Breastfeeding Education